 5. Determine the content formats you want to focus on

 Next in your social media campaign planning, you’ll want to determine which kinds of content formats you’ll want to concentrate on moving forward.
 You should use your goals to help influence this decision.
-Check out the table below to see which kinds of content you should post based on specific goals.

 |Increasing website traffic||Links to website|